Middle of the Night

 Publisher Description

-On July 15, 1994, ten-year-old Ethan and his best friend Billy fell asleep together in their quiet New Jersey cul de sac.
+On July 15, 1994, ten-year-old Ethan and his best friend Billy fell asleep in a tent on a manicured lawn in their quiet New Jersey cul de sac.

 In the morning, Ethan woke up alone.
 The tent was sliced open, and Billy was gone, taken.
 He was never seen again.